 In my previous article, I explained how you can use android emulators to run your android apps or games on PC.
 Now here I am going to explain, how you can install the entire Android OS on your PC, in a virtual environment that is accessible within your Windows or Linux system i.e. Android on VirtualBox.
+If you want to dual boot Android OS with Windows, I suggest you read my article on how to dual boot Windows and Linux.
+The steps mentioned in the article should be similar for Android OS.

 For our purpose, we are going to install a virtual machine monitor, better known as an ‘hypervisor’.
 A hypervisor or virtual machine monitor (VMM) is computer software, firmware or hardware that creates and runs virtual machines.
 In this case, we are going to use VirtualBox, which is a free and open source virtualization product from Oracle.